react-auth-kit/react-auth-kit/.github/ISSUE_TEMPLATE/ask_questions.md

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this is not already asked
-- [ ] I'm asking the question in the correct repository
+- [ ] I'm asking in the correct repository

 **Describe the question** \
 A clear detailed description of what is your question.
-Give correct refrences asked in question
+Give correct references asked in question

 **Related issues** \
 If your question is containing an already created issue.
 Tag the issue